Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 Page 3 is Contact, in the third section user will find all contact information such as phone number, email and location map.
 Page 4 Registration, in this section user will fill the registration form.
 There is a extra link called Version 1.0 for visiting original web site.
+(But eprox. from 20th of November the original site is unavailable.)
+Added Page 5 called Gallery with three fotos.

 ### Technologies Used ###